joshduck/html5-web-app/README.md

 # All The Tags

-Browse all the HTML5 attributes in a friendly and fun interface.
+Browse all the HTML5 attributes in a rainbow list.